YasinEl/mzRAPP/README.md

 ## Use examples

-If you want to go through some examples on how to use mzRAPP please and interpret results you can go through some use-cases using the code below.
+If you want to go through some examples on how to use mzRAPP and interpret results you can go through some use-cases using the code below.
 However, more general explanations are provided in the chapter ‘Generation and interpretation of NPP performance metrics’ of this